liquid-utilities/twitter-timeline/.github/README.md

 ### Local Testing
 [heading__local_testing]:
   #local-testing
-  "&#x1F4AF; After initial setup, run `npm test` prior to public commits"
+  "&#x1F4AF; After initial setup, please test prior to public commits"

 Local testing requires Jekyll via Bundler, for now see their documentation for how to install dependencies.
-After which issueing the following _should_ build site files...
+After which issuing the following _should_ build site files...

 ```Bash